 One nasty condition that trees can experience during the winter months is something called “sunscald.”
 This is like a sunburn for trees.
 However, unlike human sunburn, the issue is most pronounced during winter.
 That’s because it is actually caused by the sun repeatedly thawing frozen bark, which can cause cells to rupture.

-To make sure this isn’t a problem for your trees, you should consider using a crepe paper tree wrap and wrap this around the bottom of the trunk.
+To make sure this isn’t a problem for your trees, you should consider using a crepe paper tree wrap and wrap the trunk of your trees.
 Overlap the layers and stop the wrap where you reach the lowest branches.

-Finally, one of the very best things you can do for your plant is to use mulch.
+Finally, one of the very best things you can do to protect your trees is to use mulch.
 Mulch insulates the tree’s roots from the cold, while at the same time reducing the amount of ice that can freeze the soil.
-This in turn means that your tree will be less likely to be harmed directly by the cold, but also that it will continue to receive nutrients and water through the soil.
+This in turn means that your tree will be less likely to be harmed directly by the cold and heavy snow, but also that it will continue to receive nutrients and water through the changing soil temperatures.

 Mulch is extremely easy to use: just take a little and scatter it beneath the tree’s drip line.
-Don’t pile it up against the tree trunk however and don’t mulch until the ground freezes (as otherwise, you might find that mice start using the mulch as a place to live!).
+Don’t pile it up against the tree trunk however and don’t mulch until the temperature drops and the ground freezes (as otherwise, you might find that mice start using the mulch as a place to live!).